mokdevel/DarcMods/DarcMissions/README.md

 - Crashsite : A helicopter carrying loot is damaged and is going to crash.
 Survivors will be protecting the wreck while waiting to be rescued.
 - Occupation : A location is guarded by AIs with loot available.

+## Thanks
+- The work is inspired by [Defent's Mission System (DMS)](https://github.com/Defent/DMS_Exile) in Arma 3.
+- [HunterKiller mod by Rabid Squirrel](https://reforger.armaplatform.com/workshop/597324ECFC025225-HunterKiller) for the initial kick to get into coding.

 # MissionFrame cycle
 ```
 ----|------------|------------|------------|------------|------------|------------|----...